sci-wms/sci-wms/README.md

 In order for the wmstest page to work you need to add your site (and port) url to the sites list and remove all others.
 This is *important* because a request to the *wmstest* page (or the http://server:port/update page) will initialize newly added datasets and update datasets that are specified as updateable in the system.
 If you have a lot of datasets in your server, it may take a while to initialize all of them.
 Ensure that there is a dataset_id.nc and dataset_id.domain file in the pywms folder for each of your unstructured datasets before allowing others to use your services.
 Initialization needs to only be done once per dataset, and subsequent updates (if required) are quick.
 Structured grid datasets will only have a dataset_id.nc file in the pywms folder, they do not require the .domain file.
+If there is a problem generating the necessary files when adding new datasets, check the *sciwms_wms.log* file.

 ###Caveats: